 Garments by the hugely popular 1960s-1970s Merivale label are highly collectible.
 Many women of a certain age remember how wonderful it was to just walk into The House Of Merivale and browse - Sydney or Melbourne.
 It was the height of cool.

-Merivale 1950s Style Strapless Lace Dress available at Louisa Amelia Jane on Etsy
+Merivale 1950s Style Strapless Lace Dress available at Louisa Amelia Jane

 Vintage Designer Labels